ualib/agda-algebras/inductive_definitions.rst

 To exhibit the efficiency and ease with which we can formalize and work with basic but important mathematical objects in Lean_, we will present some fundamental theorems about subalgebras, terms and clones---first in this chapter using the informal language of universal algebra, and then in the next chapter using the formal language of Lean.

-The idea is to demonstrate the power and utility of implementing in a formal language **inductively defined types**, which are essential for expressing and working with infinite objects in a constructive and computable way, and for proving (by induction) properties of these objects.
+The idea is to demonstrate the power and utility of implementing the theory in a formal language that supports dependent and inductively defined types, which are essential for expressing and working with infinite objects in a constructive and computable way, and for proving (by induction) properties of these objects.

 .. index:: ! subuniverse, ! subalgebra